Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 url=https://rr12---sn-3c27sn7d.googlevideo.com/videoplayback?expire=1674722398&ei=_ufRY5XOJsnoyQWFno_IBg&ip=111.111.111.111&id=o-AGdzTbHeYCSShTUoAvdKXasA0mPM9YKXx5XP2lYQDkgI&itag=18&source=youtube&requiressl=yes&mh=Qv&mm=31%2C26&mn=sn-3c27sn7d%2Csn-f5f7lnld&ms=au%2Conr&mv=m&mvi=12&pl=24&gcr=ua&initcwndbps=2188750&vprv=1&xtags=heaudio%3Dtrue&mime=video%2Fmp4&ns=iTmK1jXtWdMktMzKoaHSpR4L&cnr=14&ratebypass=yes&dur=183.994&lmt=1665725827618480&mt=1674700623&fvip=1&fexp=24007246&c=TVHTML5_SIMPLY_EMBEDDED_PLAYER&txp=5538434&n=MzirMb1rQM4r8h6gw&sparams=expire%2Cei%2Cip%2Cid%2Citag%2Csource%2Crequiressl%2Cgcr%2Cvprv%2Cxtags%2Cmime%2Cns%2Ccnr%2Cratebypass%2Cdur%2Clmt&lsparams=mh%2Cmm%2Cmn%2Cms%2Cmv%2Cmvi%2Cpl%2Cinitcwndbps&lsig=AG3C_xAwRQIgXGtBJv7BPshy6oDP4ghnH1Fhq_AFSAZAcwYs93fbYVMCIQDC-RKyYocOttpdf9_X_98thhRLy2TaKDvjgrg8fQtw7w%3D%3D
 ```

-Here, the `url` value is the missing stream URL, but with the signature parameter omitted from it.
-In order to recover the signature, you need to decipher the `s` value and append it to the URL as an additional query parameter, whose name is specified by the `sp` value.
+The `url` value provided here is the base part of the stream URL, however it's missing an important element — the signature string.
+In order to reconstruct the complete URL, you need to decipher the `s` value — which is the scrambled form of the actual signature — and append it to the base URL as the query parameter identified by `sp`.

-Normally, when running in the browser, the deciphering process is performed by the player itself, using the instructions stored within its source code.
-These instructions change with each version, so you need a way to extract them programmatically.
+Normally, when running in the browser, the deciphering process is performed by the player itself, using the instructions stored within it.
+The exact set of operations and their order changes with each version, so the only way to reproduce this programmatically is by downloading the player source code and extracting the implementation from there.

-The easiest way to identify the latest version of the player is by querying the `https://www.youtube.com/iframe_api` endpoint, which is what YouTube relies on for embedding videos on third-party websites.
-This will return a script file that contains the following reference:
+To do that, you need to first identify the latest version of the player, which can be done by querying the `https://www.youtube.com/iframe_api` endpoint.
+It's the same endpoint that YouTube uses for embedding videos on third-party websites, and it returns a script file that looks like this:

 ```js
 var scriptUrl = 'https://www.youtube.com/s/player/4248d311/www-widgetapi.vflset/www-widgetapi.js';